esl-ctu/tracexpert/docs/smartcard.md

 TraceXpert component *Smart card* provides access to Smart card readers.

+Currently (release 1.0), the Smart card component is only supported on the Windows platform.

 When **Auto-detect** is enabled during initialization, the component tries to detect available readers, and it automatically creates respective I/O devices.

 ![Smart card component initialization](images/serialport_cominit.png)